Mazda3: Europe

-North America

-The Mazda3 made its North American debut in March 2019, in both hatchback (as 'Sport' in Canada) and sedan body styles.
-Two engines were available at launch: 2.0-litre Skyactiv-G petrol (not available in US) and 2.5-litre Skyactiv-G petrol, with the option of all wheel drive for the first time.
-For the US market, there were three packages available: Select, Preferred, and Premium.
-For Canadian market, there were three trim levels available: GX, GS, and GT.
-There were Convenience, Luxury, and Premium packages available solely for each trim.
-In 2020, for the 2021 model year, the 2.5-litre turbo petrol engine was made available, with standard all-wheel drive.

 Oceania

 Australia

 The Mazda3 went on sale in Australia in April 2019, firstly as a hatchback, with five trim levels: Pure, Evolve, Touring, GT, and Astina.
 It is available with either 2.0-litre (G20) and 2.5-litre (G25) Skyactiv-G petrol engines.
 The sedan version followed in May 2019, with the same trim levels and engine line-up as the hatchback.
 The Skyactiv-X petrol (X20) was made available for the Astina trim in September 2020.
 The 2.0 Skyactiv-G mild hybrid petrol (G20e) was made available for the Evolve trim in November 2021.
-In July 2023, mild hybrid Skyactiv-G, Skyactiv-X and manual transmission options for the Mazda3 range were axed.
+In July 2023, mild hybrid Skyactiv-G, Skyactiv-X and manual transmission options for the Mazda3 line-up were discontinued.

 New Zealand

 The Mazda3 went on sale in New Zealand on 1 June 2019, in both hatchback and sedan body styles, with three trim levels available at launch: GSX, GTX, and Limited.
 It is available with either 2.0-litre and 2.5-litre Skyactiv-G petrol engines.
 The Skyactiv-X petrol in the Takami trim was added in October 2020.